danieldieeins/Zyneon-Application/README.md

 ZyneonApplication
 ---
-including a Minecraft launcher for Zyneon Studios modpacks and games
+including a launcher for Zyneon Studios games and Minecraft modpacks

+Updating and UI Repository for the Zyneon Application: https://github.com/danieldieeins/ZyneonApplicationContent